Yonet/AzureMixedRealityDocs/lessons/lesson-3/concepts/how-can-i-help-users-use-hand-interaction.md

-# How Can I Help Users Use Hand Interactions?
+# How can I help users use hand interactions?

 When implementing hands interaction for your mixed reality application, consider the following affordances and behaviors to help new users: